HalfHashd/NextUI-08.08.2025/README.md

 ### The aha moment:
 After blowing my 100x levered trade account for the umpteenth time, I got the thought:
 I am looking at the wrong candles!
-The candle I should be paying attention to is my trade-account-state candle.
+The candle I should be paying attention to is my trade-account candle.

 # NxUI with 4 assets example.
 This shows the 4 active assets.
 Each can be seen separately.